 Victor J. Kisch

-For almost 30 years, Victor Kisch has specialized exclusively in labor and employment law, representing employers only.
-His practice includes (1) employment litigation and trial work (wrongful discharge, discrimination, sexual harassment, trade secrets, retaliation, wage and hour class actions), (2) labor law or "traditional" labor law (union organizing drives, labor negotiations, NLRB practice, strikes, project labor agreements, unfair labor practices), and (3) advice and counsel on a wide range of labor and employment issues, such as discharges, layoffs, and WARN Act.
+For almost 30 years, Victor Kisch has specialized exclusively in labor and employment law on behalf of employers only.
+His practice includes (1) employment litigation and trial work (wrongful discharge, discrimination, sexual harassment, trade secrets, retaliation, wage and hour class actions), (2) labor law or "traditional" labor law (union organizing drives, labor negotiations, NLRB practice, strikes, project labor agreements, unfair labor practices), and (3) advice and counsel on a wide range of labor and employment issues, such as discharges, layoffs, and the WARN Act.

-Victor has been ranked by Chambers USA as a first-tier labor and employment lawyer for over a decade.
+Victor has been ranked by Chambers USA in “Band 1” for over a decade, the highest ranking under the Chambers peer and client rating process.
 He is one of eight Oregon management-employment attorneys elected as a Fellow in The College of Labor and Employment Lawyers for his sustained outstanding performance in the profession.
 He has been included in Best Lawyers in America for ten years.
 He was named one of the "Top 50" attorneys in Oregon by Super Lawyers.
 Victor is AV rated by Martindale-Hubbell®.

 Labor and Employment Practice

 The firm's Labor and Employment Group includes approximately 40 attorneys in seven states (Oregon, Washington, Idaho, Utah, Alaska, California and Minnesota).
-Victor is a resident of the firm's Portland office, which is ranked in tier #1 by U.S. News & World Report/Best Lawyers in America® and by Chambers USA ("universally respected").
-The Labor and Employment Group was also ranked among the top groups on a national level by U.S. News & World Report.
+Victor is a resident of the firm's Portland office, which is ranked in tier #1 by U.S. News & World Report/Best Lawyers in America® and in Band 1 by Chambers USA ("universally respected").
+The Labor and Employment Group is also ranked among the top groups on a national level by U.S. News & World Report.

 Victor blogs at www.stoelrivesworldofemployment.com and is a frequent speaker in Oregon and nationally.
 For five years, he wrote a monthly column in the Portland Business Journal on a wide range of Human Resources issues.
 He has been quoted by the Associated Press, The Oregonian, The Seattle Times, Oregon Public Broadcasting, the Portland Business Journal and Oregon Business Magazine, and has appeared as a TV commentator on KGW Live@7, KATU, KPTV and KOIN-TV.